philterd/phileas/docs/Evaluating-Phileas-Performance.md

 #### Enabling Filters Not in the Default Policy

 Let's say you want to redact bitcoin addresses.
 The bitcoin address filter is not in the default policy.
-To add the bitcoin address filter we will refer to Phileas's documentation on the bitcoin address filter, get the configuration, and copy it into the policy.
+To add the bitcoin address filter we will refer to Phileas' documentation on the bitcoin address filter, get the configuration, and copy it into the policy.

 From the [bitcoin address filter documentation](bitcoin-addresses.md) we see the configuration for the bitcoin address filter is: